Sociology, Social Psychology and Criminology & Criminal Justice majors can receive an honors distinction in the following ways:

 - Completion of:

-- Methods of Sociological Research (SOCIOL 351), and
+- Methods of Sociological Research (SOCIOL 351) OR Introduction to Behavioral Research (PSYCH 201); and

 - Elements of Social Theory (SOCIOL 341) OR Criminology (SOCIOL 262)